rociotatiana/rociotatiana/README.md

 I'm a software engineer & anthropologist.

 Currently doing a Master's in Data Science at Pontificia Universidad Catolica de Chile.
 My project is focused in applying deep learning models for psycopathological factors prediction using multichannel EEG data (Neuroscience, Time Series).
-Stay tuned for news 🐝.
+You can check our on-working repo [here](https://github.com/mcd-afg/eeg-prism) 🐝.

 Even though my experience in software engineering is fairly new, I've had the oportunity to collaborate in awesome projects, which includes demographic data analysis and visualization (ODEGI), deep learning foundational models for astronomical data (ASTROMER), pipeline optimization in a time series backtesting product (Priax), and statistical analysis & unsupervised learning for a gender violence poll (Fundacion Antonia).